The below courses are offered to students enrolled in the related degree-seeking programs. Email for questions.

 This two-week elective is designed to provide the fourth-year medical student with the basic competencies in 3D printing.
 To define the purpose of the 3D printed object in medicine, students will learn how to segment and 3D print using medical imaging, explore the historical roots of 3D printing, and apply certain forms of idea generation.
 Registration is through the School of Medicine.

 For questions, please email us at email@example.com.

-Workshops are scheduled upon request and can be offered through screen-to-screen interfacing or face-to-face instruction.
+Workshops can be offered through screen-to-screen interfacing or face-to-face instruction.
 Please email us to schedule today!

 This workshop provides a window into the segmentation and 3D printing process.
 Participants will learn how to slice and 3D print a heart segment that represents the parasternal long-axis ultrasound view.
 The workshop lasts one hour and we have spaces for up to 20 students.
 Please email us to schedule your workshop today: firstname.lastname@example.org